xiaofanggit/TripBuilder/readme.md

     ]);
     return  json_decode((string) $response->getBody(), true);
 });

- The abouve token will be the real token to access all API call
+The token will be the access token to access your API provider.